 What The Brain Is Made Out Of?

-Your brain is fat!
-No really.
+No, really.
 At 60% fat, your brain is the fattiest organ in your body.
 As the center of the nervous system, it integrates all sensory data through its cells, known as neurons.
 And it’s through these neurons that your brain communicates with every organ in the body.

 Does The Brain Have Muscle Tissue?

 There are no muscles in your actual brain or muscles to hold it into place, with one exception.

 The arteries and arterioles bringing blood to your brain do, in fact, contain smooth muscle cells and elastic tissues.
 These structures are designed to regulate your brain’s blood flow and maintain blood pressure.
 Apart from that, your brain is composed of neurons.

 Scientifically, it’s clear your brain is an organ, not a muscle.

 And your brain doesn’t exercise like a muscle either.
 However, it might be useful to use a metaphor for comparing your mind to a muscle.

 Let’s distinguish between the brain, the physical organ, and the mind, the cognitive ability: